HazelSparks/ZelSystem/doc/Weekly Reports/Week1Report.md

 ## Note for Tomorrow
 Set up of the source files as described in the Implementation guide.
 Start a user manual file in the documentation.

+# Day 3: Wednesday 14, Oct 2020 N/A
+No work done

+# Day 4: Thursday 15, Oct 2020 5:00-6:00pm
+Extended language modelling, and implementation guidelines, and finally broke ground on actual code-writing.
+Updated the Makefile, and fixed an extension error.